|

 presence, Spielberg gives us his rendition of the life of one of the

-most infamous American con artists in recent times, Frank Abagnale, Jr, and he does it in a joyful,
+most infamous American con artists of recent times, Frank Abagnale, Jr., and he does it in a joyful,

-carefree fashion, venturing on a real charm offensive.
-Abagnale's life is presented as a
+carefree manner, launching a true charm offensive.
+Abagnale's life is

 You Can thus functions as 1960s nostalgia and Frank Abagnale worship